I’m not pregnant.

 Like how strong I could be.
 How determined.
 How stubborn, because even when all of my emotional buttons were being pushed day after day I still refused to throw in the towel and give up.
 Which meant that I got through my six long weeks of detox hell and ultimately saved my life….

 It’s not for everyone.
 It’s a hard bloody slog.
 Some of my friends couldn’t take it and bailed…..either by prior arrangement or by going over the wall.
 But for me, it did exactly what it said on the tin.
 So I stuck with it.
 And I am eternally grateful for the opportunity that I was given back then finally to sort my shit out….

 So there you have it.
 What really happens in detox.
 In case you were curious.
 But if, like me you are ‘really’ curious / incredibly stupid and want to experience it for yourself, then simply do what I did.
 Drink vast amounts of alcohol from the moment you wake until you fall asleep /unconcious.
 Repeat daily… for several years, and maybe you too will get the guided tour….

 But I wouldn’t recommend it.

-Just a Girl is our mental health columnist.
+Just a Girl on mental health.
 Find her on Twitter